The Beauty Web

 Benefits of Protein in Your Diet – Wellhealthorganic.Com:vegetarian Protein Sources

-Think of protein as the building blocks of your body – it’s essential for everything from maintaining muscle mass to keeping your immune system strong.
+Think of protein as the building blocks of your human body – it’s essential for everything from maintaining muscle mass to keeping your immune system strong.
 When I started paying attention to my protein intake, I noticed I had more energy during my workouts and felt fuller for longer after meals.
 Plus, my recovery time after exercise improved significantly.

 Benefit | How It Helps | Daily Impact